lean-dojo/LeanDojo/docs/source/user-guide.rst

 Questions and Bugs
 ******************

-* For general questions and discussions, please use [GitHub Discussions](https://github.com/lean-dojo/LeanDojo/discussions).
+* For general questions and discussions, please use `GitHub Discussions <https://github.com/lean-dojo/LeanDojo/discussions>`_.
 * To report a potential bug, please open an issue.